ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ```

 If we divide two `UQ112x112` values, the result is no longer multiplied by 2^112.
 So instead we
 take an integer for the denominator.
-We would have to us a similar trick to do multiplication, but we don't
+We would have needed to use a similar trick to do multiplication, but we
-need to do multiplication of `UQ112x112` values.
+don't need to do multiplication of `UQ112x112` values.

-### UniswapV2Library
+### UniswapV2Library   {#uniswapV2library}

 This library is used only by the periphery contracts